MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/paginated-reports-view-power-bi-service.md

 - Sort:

       - You can only sort on one column at a time.
-      - If a report was created on the service (before December 2023), you will have to edit the report for sorting to be available during consumption.
+      - If a report was created in the service before December 2023, you have to edit the report for sorting to be available during consumption.

 ## Next steps